 Diagnosis starts with a thorough history and physical exam

-Figuring out which allergy or combination of allergies is causing your dog’s skin problems can be challenging for you and your veterinarian.
+Figuring out which allergy or combination of allergies is causing your dog’s skin problems and allergic reactions can be challenging for you and your veterinarian.
 Because itchy skin can be caused by conditions other than allergies, your veterinarian will want to rule out causes such as parasites, bacterial or fungal infections, and systemic diseases.

 The process starts with a detailed history, including your dog’s breed, age, gender and reproductive status.
 When you seek veterinary care for your dog’s skin issue, you can help your veterinarian diagnose the underlying cause by being prepared to provide answers to a number of questions.